 Phono stage pre-amps?
 180 gram vinyl?
 Who can make sense of it all?
 No sweat, fam.
 Here’s everything you need to know about record players.

 Look, vinyl records aren’t that serious.
-Anyone who says otherwise is being deliberately obtuse.
-You know the type... always going on about limited edition colored vinyl, anti-static turntable mats and gold plated, audiophile-quality this or that or the other.
-They're nearly as bad as Star Wars nerds, honestly.
+Limited edition colored vinyl, anti-static turntable mats and gold plated, audiophile-quality this or that or the other... a bunch of nonsense, mostly.
+Vinyl nerds can be nearly as bad as Star Wars geeks, honestly.
 (And you can tell them I said that.)